Bisdietage/BPMN-DMN-Vorlesung/external-worker/README.md

 # External Worker

-This directory contains the external-worker provided, you can add your own external worker.
+This directory includes a pre-built external worker; you can add your own.

 ## Structure

-External workers are structured per programming language and per process application.
-Every External worker directory contains a Dockerfile for containerized deployment, the source files needed and a README with a short description. templates are provided per programming language in templates directory
+External workers are categorized by programming language and process application.
+Each worker directory contains a Dockerfile for containerization, necessary source code, and a README with a brief description.
+Language-specific templates are available in the templates directory.

 ## How to Use